top of page

 9781501784958.jpg

-A SLOW REVOLUTION (In press, forthcoming by December 2026)
+A SLOW REVOLUTION

-A Slow Revolution immerses readers in Sicily’s enduring fight against the mafia.
-A battle that has spanned more than 150 years.
-It responds to a critical and urgent question: why do some revolutions unfold so slowly, stretching across generations with a heavy toll of suffering?
+A Slow Revolution immerses readers in Sicily’s enduring fight against the mafia; a battle that has spanned more than 150 years.
+It responds to a critical and urgent question: Why do some revolutions unfold so slowly, stretching across generations with a heavy toll of suffering?

-While deeply rooted in Sicily’s turbulent history, A Slow Revolution offers universal lessons on the pace of social change and the transformation of social norms.
-This is an essential text to understand how collective resistance endures in the face of an unreliable state and oppressive non-state authorities.
-The book sheds new light on the catastrophic consequences of revolutionary attempts to challenge entrenched power systems and illustrates how these consequences are transformed into the weapons of slow revolutions.
+A Slow Revolution is rooted in Sicily’s turbulent history and offers universal lessons on the pace of social change and the transformation of social norms.
+This is an essential text to understand how collective resistance becomes sustainable and why it has to face grim challenges in the face of an unreliable state and oppressive non-state authorities.

 v and miltiants.jpg